Asiana Treks and Tours

 BirdsHimalayan Griffon, Snow Pigeon, Impeyan Pheasant, Bearded Vulture

-Common MammalsYak, Himalayan Black Bear, Gray Langur, Pika
+Common MammalsYak, Himalayan Black Bear, Grey Langur, Pika

 Reptiles & AmphibiansHimalayan Pit Viper, Mountain Toad, High-altitude Lizards

-Threats to BiodiversityClimate change, deforestation, overgrazing, tourism impact, habitat loss
+Threats to BiodiversityClimate change, deforestation, overgrazing, tourism impact, and habitat loss

-Conservation EffortsSagarmatha National Park protection, community-based eco-tourism, reforestation projects
+Conservation EffortsSagarmatha National Park protection, community-based eco-tourism, and reforestation projects

 Festivals and Culture of Everest Base Camp Trekking:

-Buddhism, a central pillar of Sherpa life, is beautifully woven into the Trek's fabric.
+Buddhism, a central pillar of Sherpa culture, is beautifully woven into the fabric of the Trek.
 It's evident in the monasteries, prayer flags, and Mani walls that dot the route.
 Visitors are not just spectators but can actively participate in Buddhist rituals, fostering a deeper understanding of Sherpa spirituality and their profound connection to nature.
-In their harmonious coexistence with nature, Sherpas practice sustainable living with eco-friendly methods like using yak dung as fuel and waste management.
-These practices, born out of necessity and deep respect for the environment, are a testament to the Sherpa's ingenuity and their role as responsible stewards of the land.
+In their harmonious coexistence with nature, Sherpas practice sustainable living through eco-friendly methods, including the use of yak dung as fuel and effective waste management.
+These practices, born out of necessity and deep respect for the environment, are a testament to the Sherpas' ingenuity and their role as responsible stewards of the land.
 It's a practice that inspires respect and admiration.

 People and Hospitality:

 Nepal is a country where warm hospitality and incredible values are not just a custom, but a deeply ingrained part of its culture.
 Whether you're a foreign visitor or a local, you're greeted with open arms, friendly smiles, and a radiant manner.
-This tradition of hospitality, deeply rooted in Hinduism, Buddhism, and traditional customs, sees guests as blessings and treats them with utmost respect, generosity, and kindness.
+This tradition of hospitality, deeply rooted in Hinduism and Buddhism, as well as traditional customs, views guests as blessings and treats them with utmost respect, generosity, and kindness.

-The Sherpa people, an indigenous ethnic group with a unique blend of Tibetan Buddhism and ancient Bon rituals, are the epitome of these values.
+The Sherpa people, an indigenous ethnic group with a unique blend of Tibetan Buddhism and ancient Bon rituals, embody these values.
 Residing in the upper Khumbu area, they welcome guests with a distinct warmth and an unwavering spirit of hospitality, marked by their renowned honesty and loyalty.

 Advantage book with Asiana Treks and Tours: